The Fat Burning Zone MythThe Fat Burning Zone Myth

 - Exercise is fueled by a mix of fat and carbohydrates.
 Exercise intensity changes the amount of fat and carbohydrate used by the body.

 - When exercise intensity is low, the body uses a greater percentage of fat to fuel muscles.
 As intensity increases, the body increases its use of carbohydrates.
-The greater the increase in exercise intensity, the greater the dependence on carbohydrates for fuel.

 While the calories burned during low intensity exercise are primarily sourced from body fat, higher intensity exercise can burn more stored fat in the same amount of time because the total amount of calories burned is greater.
 The table below provides an example.